 The American Express shopping portal gives you an even worse value on your points.
 Though you will find a bevy of merchandise through the portal, your rewards are worth 0.5 cents per point.
 If you’re determined to use your Membership Rewards points for online shopping, visiting one of American Express’s shopping partners may be your best bet.

-You can also use your American Express Membership Rewards points to support your choice of thousands of different charities.
-Simply choose a charity that you want to help, and you can use your points at a value of 0.7 cents per point.
+You can also use your Amex points to support your choice of thousands of different charities.
+Simply choose a charity that you want to donate to, and you can use your points at a value of 0.7 cents per point.

-You can use Membership Rewards points to purchase tickets for concerts and events through Ticketmaster and AXS, but this is ill-advised.
+You can even use your points to purchase tickets for concerts and events through Ticketmaster and AXS, but this is ill-advised.
 Points are worth 0.5 cents apiece when redeemed for event tickets.

-You have many different ways to earn American Express Membership Rewards points, so it’s smart to understand which ones give you maximum value.
-While it’s easy and convenient to use your Amex points on gift cards or shopping partners like Amazon, these generally provide poor value and are not recommended in most cases.
+You have many different ways to earn American Express points, so it’s smart to understand which ones give you maximum value.
+While it’s easy and convenient to use them for gift cards or shopping partners like Amazon, these tend to provide poor value and are generally not recommended.

-Most people will get the best value of their points by either transferring to airline or hotel partners or booking airfare directly through the American Express travel portal.
-Which one is right for you will depend on what type of travel you’re looking for and how much effort you want to put in.
+Most cardholders would get the best value from their points by either transferring to airline or hotel partners or booking airfare directly through Amex Travel.
+Which one is right for you depends on what type of travel you’re looking for and how much effort you want to put in.
 It can pay to spend some time comparing the cost in cash via Amex Travel to the cost in points if you transfer to a partner to see which one makes sense for you.